Euchie23/SquidStack/Foundation/README.md

 ### 📝 Recommendations:

-- **Further Investigation**: The unusual recovery rates for Metals I and J need to be explored further to identify the cause of the matrix effects or contamination.
+- **Further Investigation**: The unusual recovery rates for Metals H and J need to be explored further to identify the cause of the matrix effects or contamination.
 Additional studies should focus on refining the analysis for these metals to improve the accuracy of future readings.
+Future validation efforts by using spike recovery techniques or alternative reference materials may be required, especially for Metal I, due to its abscence in the current CRM and possibly for Metals H and J.

 - **Improved Methodology for Organic Compounds**: The proposed method validation approach for organic contaminants, based on Feo et al. (2020), should be tested and refined, possibly with the development of new CRMs for organic compounds in marine species to ensure more accurate results.

-- **Future Data Collection**: While the dashboard focuses on validation, future projects could expand to include a larger dataset to assess actual contamination levels in various tissues and years, which could then be used for further analytical insights.<br><br>
+- **Future Data Collection**: While the dashboard primarily focuses on method validation, future data collection should prioritize the inclusion of metals not included in current CRMs (such as Metal I), and organic compounds, which currently lack specific CRMs.
+Expanding the dataset to assess these factors across different tissues and years could increase the chances of these metals and compounds being included in future CRMs.
+Additionally, this could facilitate the development of more robust methods for validating organic compounds, improving the accuracy of contamination assessments and enhancing future method validation efforts.<br><br>

 ### 🤝 💬 Invitation to Collaborators and Reviewers 💬 🤝